Redis: CONFIG GET requirepass Returns Empty

 The default configuration

 Redis binds to all interfaces (bind 0.0.0.0) and requires no password (requirepass is empty).
 If port 6379 is reachable, you have full access.
-There's no concept of users, roles, or permissions in default Redis.
+No concept of users, roles, or permissions in default Redis.

 What's in a Redis instance